 PRO TIP*** If you ever suspect a leak – remove the pool cover!

 What Caused My Pool Liner To Shatter Into A Million Pieces, OR Get Cuts?

 Pool Liner cuts or total obliteration happen to many pools with buckled pool walls.
 The cause is the same, a leak!

-The pool walls are made of metal and conduct the cold to the pool water.
-Sheets of ice first form along the whole length of the pool wall and then ties into the giant ice-cake that forms on the top of the pool.
-I have seen them about 18-inches thick on top.
-Then when the water leaks out from under the ice, the ice caves-in.
+The pool walls are metal, and the metal conducts the cold to the pool water.
+This conduction causes sheets of ice form along the whole length of the pool wall first.
+Then wall ice combines with the massive ice-cake that formed on the top of the pool.
+I have seen Ice cakes 18-inches thick on top.
+When the water leaks out from under the ice, the ice caves-in.
 The giant blocks of ice pummel the cold non-pliable vinyl liner and break it to bits

 Customers told me they heard it happen, but did not know what it was until later.
 They report hearing a thunderous crash!

 Sometimes you get what I call guillotine cuts in your pool liner all around the edges of the pool wall.
 It looks like some came in with a razor knife and put cuts in your pool liner.
 These cuts are from the sheets of ice that formed along the pool walls.
-The weight of the ice on top pushed the wall ice right through your pool liner, like dropping a guillotine blade.
+As the water came down, it drove the wall ice right through your pool liner like dropping a guillotine blade.

 To prevent this damage from happening to your pool, winterized it well, and make sure it isn’t leaking.
 You could pile snow and ice on it six feet high and suffer no winter damage at all.